-- a history of head injury, seizures, or brain or spinal cord tumor;
+- a head injury, seizures, or brain or spinal cord tumor;

 - narrow-angle glaucoma;

-- heart disease, high blood pressure, history of heart attack;
+- heart disease, high blood pressure, or a heart attack;

 - kidney or liver disease (especially cirrhosis);

-- bipolar disorder or other mental illness; or
+- depression, bipolar disorder, or other mental illness; or

 - if you drink alcohol.